Zeeeepa/xyops/docs/api.md

 POST /api/app/test_monitor/v1
 ```

-Test a monitor configuration (expression and optional `data_match`) against a specific server’s current data.
+Test a monitor configuration (expression and optional `data_match`) against a specific server's current data.
 Requires the [edit_monitors](privileges.md#edit_monitors) privilege and a valid user session or API Key.
 Send as HTTP POST with JSON.

 Parameters: